geelark-tech/geelark-openapi/docs/en/Cloud Phone API/File Management/Upload_files_to_the_cloud_phone.md

-[TOC]

 API Description
 ---------------

 Upload files to the cloud phone.
 Before uploading, please start the cloud phone.
-The file will be uploaded to the &quot;Downloads&quot; folder of the cloud phone.
+The file will be uploaded to the "Downloads" folder of the cloud phone.

 Request URL
 -----------